krc-coding/h5-lokale-booking/Documentation/ProductRepport.md

     - Contains all info that have been entered during creation.
     - If the teacher who created it, or an admin opens the details view, then there should be an edit icon to allow updating the booking.

+### Web page:

+- Should only contain views relevant for students/guests.

 ### App:

-- Desktop app using Electronjs.
-    - Requires authenticable user.
+- Should contain views relevant for students/guests.
+- Should contain a login page for teachers and admins.
-    - Designed for teachers to make it easier to manage bookings.
+- Should contain pages for teachers and admins to easily manage bookings and other parts of the room booking system.

 ## Nice to have features: